uktrade/platform-tools/README.md

 Commands (UI) -> Domains -> Providers

-Code written for `platform-helper` should adhere to the following architecture, Shown below.
+Code written for `platform-helper` should adhere to the following architecture, shown below.

 ![platform-helper architecture](doc/platform-helper-architecture.png)

 #### Commands

-This is the (essentially) UI level of platform-helper
+This is the (essentially) UI level of `platform-helper`

 We try to follow a noun/domain verb/action pattern, `platform-helper thing action`.

-E.g. `codebase` has the following commands (all to do with codebase):
+E.g. `codebase` has the following commands (all to do with the codebase Domain):

 - `build`
 - `deploy`